 Organization-wide retention policy (Spring 2017)

-In the Cisco Spark Management portal, Cisco Spark administrators can define how long content is stored in all the spaces owned by the organization.
+In the Cisco Cloud Collaboration Management portal (CCM), Cisco Spark administrators can define how long content is stored in all the spaces owned by the organization.
 Cisco Spark will delete messages and files when their timestamps match the retention limit.
-The default for this setting is “indefinitely.”
+The default for this setting is “indefinitely”.

 Users can view the retention policy of spaces in which they are participating, by accessing the information icon.